gabrielfernando01/scala_and_spark_for_bd/README.md

 - 🟥 Scala 2.13.8
 - ⭐ Spark 3.5.1

-### Installing Java ☕.
+### 👷🏼‍♂️ Installing Java.

  At first, check whether Java is already installed:

  <code>$ java -version</code>

- If it returns <code>The program java cannot be found in the following packages</code>, Java hasn't been installed yet.
+ If it returns <code>The program java cannot be found in the following packages</code>, Java ☕ hasn't been installed yet.
 Then you would like to execute the following command to get rid of:

 ```
 $ sudo apt update